Home

 Automatically Link Pipewire Nodes with Wireplumber

-Evergreen 🌳 - Published October 25, 2023
+Evergreen 🌳 - Published October 25, 2023 - (Updated May 14, 2024)

 I'm a big fan of Pipewire on the Linux desktop.
-I do a bunch of amateur audio recording and music production and have long struggled with balancing Jack and Pulseaudio in a way that just works.
+I do a bunch of amateur audio recording and music production, and have long struggled with balancing Jack and Pulseaudio in a way that just works.
 Pipewire and Wireplumber have mostly solved that for me - but I often find myself jumping into my patchbay to manually connect nodes every time I open certain applications.

 So like anyone I decided to dive into the docs and write a Wireplumber script to automatically wire those nodes up for me.